 A site can be anywhere that is accessible to and accommodates children and has the necessary facilities to serve meals.
-Sites can be indoors or outdoors; for example, a school cafeteria, park or church.
+Sites can be indoors or outdoors; for example, a school cafeteria, park, or church.

-- Open Site located in an area where at least half of the children are eligible for free or reduced-price meals through the NSLP. - Enrolled Site at least half of the enrolled participants at the site are eligible for free or reduced-price meals based on properly completed Income Eligibility Forms. - Residential Summer Camp a residential camp that offers regularly scheduled food service as part of an organized program for enrolled participants. - Migrant Feeding Site food service sites that primarily serve children from migrant families, where regularly scheduled meal services are available.
+- Open Site located in an area where at least half of the children are eligible for free or reduced-price meals through NSLP. - Closed Enrolled Site at least half of the enrolled participants at the site are eligible for free or reduced-price meals based on properly completed Income Eligibility Forms or located in an area where at least half of the children are eligible for free or reduced-price meals through NSLP. - Residential Summer Camp a camp that offers regularly scheduled food service as part of an organized program for enrolled participants. - Migrant Feeding Site food service sites that primarily serve children from migrant families, where regularly scheduled meal services are available.